GNU Multiple Precision Arithmetic Library

 GNU Multiple Precision Arithmetic Library (GMP) is a free library for arbitrary-precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers.
 There are no practical limits to the precision except the ones implied by the available memory (operands may be of up to 2^{32}−1 bits on 32-bit machines and 2^{37} bits on 64-bit machines).
 GMP has a rich set of functions, and the functions have a regular interface.
 The basic interface is for C, but wrappers exist for other languages, including Ada, C++, C#, Julia, .NET, OCaml, Perl, PHP, Python, R, Ruby, and Rust.

-Prior to 2008, Kaffe, a Java virtual machine, used GMP to support Java built-in arbitrary precision arithmetic.
-Shortly after, GMP support was added to GNU Classpath.
+Before 2008, Kaffe, a Java virtual machine, used GMP to support Java built-in arbitrary precision arithmetic.
+Shortly after, GMP support was added to GNU Classpath, as the backends to java.math.BigInteger and java.math.BigDecimal.

 The main target applications of GMP are cryptography applications and research, Internet security applications, and computer algebra systems.

-GMP aims to be faster than any other bignum library for all operand sizes.
+GMP aims to be faster than any other arbitrary-precision arithmetic (big number) library for all operand sizes.
 Some important factors in doing this are: